Neuropathy Relief™

 Getting Started

-Many of the testimonials on this website mention in-home treatment and home visits by Dr. Scott.
-You can now purchase the same therapies, supplements and topicals used by the patients in the testimonial videos.
-Products will be mailed to you along with instructions from Dr. Scott.
-It is important to understand the products and information received, should not take the place of your healthcare provider’s advice.
-Always check with your physician before starting any treatment or supplements.
+Many of the testimonials on this website mention in-home treatments and home visits provided by Dr. Scott.
+You now have the opportunity to purchase the same therapies, supplements, and topicals used by the patients featured in those testimonial videos.
+Each product will be shipped directly to you along with detailed instructions from Dr. Scott.

 Disclaimer: The information provided on this website is for general informational purposes only.
 It is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Reliance on any information provided on this website is solely at your own risk.